No Church in the Wild

-"No Church in the Wild" is a song by American rappers Jay-Z and Kanye West featuring American singers Frank Ocean and The-Dream, from the former two's first collaborative album Watch the Throne (2011).
+"No Church in the Wild" is a song by American rappers Jay-Z and Kanye West, featuring American singers Frank Ocean and The-Dream, from the former two's collaborative studio album, Watch the Throne (2011).
 Opening the album, the song explores themes of religion and decadence.
 The track received highly positive reviews from music critics, who praised Ocean's vocal hooks, the depth of the verses, the cinematic production and the song's power as an opening track.

 The track was released as the seventh and final single from Watch the Throne.
 The song peaked at number 72 on the US Billboard Hot 100 and entered the top 40 on both the US Billboard Hot Rap Songs and Hot R&B/Hip-Hop Songs charts.
 The song received a music video directed by Romain Gavras released on May 29, 2012.
 The video features anarchic riot footage and large street fights.
-The video received positive reviews from critics who praised the visuals of the video and the unique aesthetic presented in the video.
+The video received positive reviews from critics who praised the visuals and the unique aesthetic presented in the video.
 The video was shot in Prague, Czech Republic.

 Jay-Z and West performed the song as part of the setlist of their Watch the Throne Tour and Ocean performed his portion of the song on several occasions during his November 2011 tour through North America and Europe.
-The song received a nomination for Best Original or Adapted Song at the 2013 Black Reel Awards, along with two nominations at the 55th Grammy Awards for Best Short Form Music Video and Best Rap/Sung Collaboration winning the latter.
+The song received a nomination for Best Original or Adapted Song at the 2013 Black Reel Awards, along with two nominations at the 55th Grammy Awards for Best Short Form Music Video and Best Rap/Sung Collaboration, winning the latter.

 Background

-Jay-Z and Kanye West are close friends and American rappers who have collaborated on several tracks together, such as singles like "Swagga Like Us", "Run This Town", and "Monster".
+Jay-Z and Kanye West were close friends and American rappers who have collaborated on several tracks together, such as singles like "Swagga Like Us", "Run This Town", and "Monster".
 In 2010, they began production and recording on a collaborative record Watch the Throne.
 Frank Ocean is an R&B singer who released his debut mixtape Nostalgia, Ultra in early 2011 to critical acclaim.
 The release of the mixtape interested West, who was reported to be a big fan.
 West invited Ocean to write and sing on two songs on the record.
 Frank wrote and provided vocals on tracks "No Church in the Wild" and "Made in America" and the songs were recorded in New York.
 The production of the track was handled by 88-Keys and Kanye West.